 I decided to only carry a few South African dollars, my ID, room key, and one credit card shoved deep into my pocket.
 You couldn't even tell I had anything on me.

 For me, I'd actually rather take it with me but keep it hidden in my bra or something.
 All you need to do is keep it out of sight until you get indoors.
 And having it may actually be good for safety purposes.
 That would be my only means of communication if stuck in a bad situation.
-But my new friend had her phone, so it made sense for us to stick together and bring only one.
+But Noma had her phone, so it made sense for us to stick together and bring only one.

 Trust Your Gut